 Launched in 2002, Vernacare's Instrapac® range of single-use instruments has been a significant advancement in the healthcare industry.
-Being a pioneer in the introducion of single-use instruments, the company has continued its tradition of innovation, providing healthcare professionals with a valuable alternative to reusable instruments.
+Being a pioneer in the introduction of single-use instruments, the company has continued its tradition of innovation, providing healthcare professionals with a valuable alternative to reusable instruments.

 Precision Protection Performance